dynamsoft-docs/license-server-docs/about/terms.md

 ## Public Trial License

 A public trial license is a special license provided by Dynamsoft for all users to test Dynamsoft Products for up to 7 days.
-This license is built into the samples and the product and is identified by the organization id of 200001.

 This license is based on License 2.0, therefore, network is required for it to work.

 Dynamsoft is gradually rolling out this license in the products.
-As of March, 2021, only the mobile editon of Dynamsoft Barcode Reader 8.2 supports this license.
+If you are having trouble getting this license to work, please feel free to [contact us](https://www.dynamsoft.com/company/contact/).

 ## Private Trial License

-The old trial license was a string of alphanumeric characters and was not tracked.
+The old trial license was a string of alphanumeric characters and was not trackable.
 A private trial license is designed to replace it.

 Simply put, a private trial license is a [Per Device]({{site.about}}licensetypes.html#per-device) license good for 30 days and 30 devices and should only be used for product evaluation purposes.